KalyanasGitRepo/PegaOnKubernetes/README.md

           b.
 Pulls the image for Platform/installe
           c.
 Pulls the image for Search n Reporting service
           d.
 Pulls the image for platform/clustering-service
           e.
-Re-tags images
+Tags images
           f.
 Login into your private Docker Registry.
           g.
-Push the re-tagged images into your private Docker registry
+Pushes the tagged images into your private Docker registry